AnjaBuckley/vocabimporter/README.md

 The app supports two LLM providers:

 1. **Hugging Face (Recommended)**
-   - Set `HUGGINGFACE_API_KEY` environment variable
+   - Set `HUGGINGFACE_API_KEY` environment variable or Streamlit secret
    - Uses Mixtral model
    - Better suited for both cloud and local deployment
    - Higher quality vocabulary generation

-2. **Ollama (Fallback option)**
+2. **Ollama (Local development only)**
-   - Set `OLLAMA_HOST` environment variable
+   - Set `OLLAMA_HOST` environment variable (local only)
    - Uses local Llama2 model
    - Good for local development and testing
    - No API key required
    - Requires more computational resources

-The app will automatically use Hugging Face if the API key is available, otherwise it will fall back to using Ollama.
+The app will automatically use Hugging Face if the API key is available, otherwise it will fall back to using Ollama (local development only).

+## Troubleshooting

+### Common Issues

+1. **Streamlit Cloud Deployment**
+   - Make sure you've added the `HUGGINGFACE_API_KEY` in Streamlit Cloud secrets
+   - The app will not work with Ollama in cloud deployment
+   - Check the app logs in Streamlit Cloud for detailed error messages

+2. **Local Development**
+   - Ensure Docker and Docker Compose are installed
+   - Check that Ollama is running if you're not using Hugging Face
+   - Verify your `.env` file exists and contains the correct variables

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit changes
-4. Push to the branch
-5. Create a Pull Request
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License